lidofinance/ethereum-staking-widget/faq/index-risks-of-staking-with-lido.md

 - Smart contract security

   There is an inherent risk that Lido could contain a smart contract vulnerability or bug.
 The Lido code is open-sourced, audited and covered by an extensive bug bounty program to minimise this risk.
+To mitigate smart contract risks, all of the core Lido contracts undergo multiple audits are audited.
+Audit reports can be found here.
+Besides, Lido is covered with a massive [Immunefi bugbounty program](https://immunefi.com/bounty/lido/).

-- ETH 2.0 - Technical risk
+- Beacon chain - Technical risk

-  Lido is built atop experimental technology under active development, and there is no guarantee that ETH 2.0 has been developed error-free.
-Any vulnerabilities inherent to ETH 2.0 brings with it slashing risk, as well as stETH fluctuation risk.
+  Lido is built atop experimental technology under active development, and there is no guarantee that Beacon chain has been developed error-free.
+Any vulnerabilities inherent to Beacon chain brings with it slashing risk, as well as stETH fluctuation risk.

-- ETH 2.0 - Adoption risk
+- Beacon chain - Adoption risk

   The value of stETH is built around the staking rewards associated with the Ethereum beacon chain.
-If ETH 2.0 fails to reach required levels of adoption we could experience significant fluctuations in the value of ETH and stETH.
+If Beacon chain fails to reach required levels of adoption we could experience significant fluctuations in the value of ETH and stETH.

 - DAO key management risk

   On early stages of Lido, slightly more than 600k ETH became held across multiple accounts backed by a multi-signature threshold scheme to minimize custody risk.
-If signatories across a certain threshold lose their key shares, get hacked or go rogue, we risk these funds (<20% of total stake as of April 2022) becoming locked.
+If signatories across a certain threshold lose their key shares, get hacked or go rogue, we risk these funds (<13% of total stake as of October 2022) becoming locked.

 - Slashing risk

-  ETH 2.0 validators risk staking penalties, with up to 100% of staked funds at risk if validators fail.
-To minimise this risk, Lido stakes across multiple professional and reputable node operators with heterogeneous setups, with additional mitigation in the form of coverage that is paid from Lido fees.
+  Beacon chain validators risk staking penalties, with up to 100% of staked funds at risk if validators fail.
+To minimise this risk, Lido stakes across multiple professional and reputable node operators with heterogeneous setups, with additional mitigation in the form of self-coverage.

 - stETH price risk